 A serious back injury can leave the victim immobilized and bed-bound while the damage heals.
 This has a two-fold financial impact.
 Not only does the injury victim miss out on income while they are in recovery; they are simultaneously burdened with astronomical medical bills which can easily climb into the tens of thousands of dollars.
 If there are any complications, the medical costs skyrocket even higher as additional procedures and treatments become necessary.

 The good news is that you may be able to get compensation from the driver who hit you, or, to be more specific, the at-fault driver’s insurance company.
 Oklahoma requires all drivers to carry, at bare minimum, $25,000 in coverage for property damage, $25,000 in coverage for personal injury or wrongful death (per person), and $50,000 in coverage for personal injury or wrongful death (per accident).
-(For more information on Oklahoma auto insurance requirements and uninsured drivers, see our article on what happens if you get into a car accident without insurance.)
 If negotiating with the insurance company fails, you may want to think about filing a personal injury lawsuit as an alternate method of pursuing fair compensation for your injuries and financial losses.